 Mama Shelter is probably the most popular summer rooftop bar in Bordeaux.
 It has a funky design and many original cocktails but I believe its location should also get a lot of credit for its popularity.
 It’s one of the only rooftops in the center of Bordeaux, located just next to the Cathedral Saint André, and has one of the best views of the city.
 If you come in the evening hours, booking in advance is recommended.

 Where: 19 Rue Poquelin Molière, 33000 Bordeaux / When: Open daily for lunch, dinner and drinks, see specific hours here.

 Plage de L’IBOAT

 The Iboat is a three-level ferry spanning 687m2, anchored to one of the docks of Bassins a flot and mostly known as a concert venue.
-During the summer they also open their “beach”, a fun outdoor space on the banks of the Bassin a flot with a bar, comfy sofas, and varying outdoor events.
+During the summer they also open their “beach”, a fun outdoor space on the board of the Bassin a flot with a bar, comfy sofas, and different outdoor events.
 La Plage de L’IBOAT is definitely one of the best summer bars in Bordeaux for an afternoon drink!
 You can see the list of concerts and events here.

 For more cool places to visit in the Bassin a flot area check out my article about the Bacalan district.

 Where: Bassin à Flot n°1, Cours Henri Brunet, 33300 Bordeaux / When: Every day, check out the list of events on their website